haradamasanori/pop-stack/README.md

 ## Technology Detection

-WebStackSpy detects a variety of technologies across different categories.
+Popular Stacks detects a variety of technologies across different categories.
 Here's a summary based on the current configuration:

  Category       | Examples
 --------------- | -------------------------------------------------------------